Larouex/IoTC-OPCUA-Server-Basic/README.md

   -f or --filename - Name of the DCM File that will be output into ./DeviceTemplates Folder
   ------------------------------------------------------------------------------------------------------------------
 ````
-Based on the default Nodes and Variables that were defined in the Config file (<i>your results will be diffrent if you customized the confg file</i>), when we run this command...
+Based on the default Nodes and Variables that were defined in the Config file (<i>of course your results will be different if you customized the confg file</i>).

+Run this...
 ````bash
   python3 ./createiotctemplate.py -v -f larouex_dcm.json
 ````